priyanshu11137/cs637/README.md

 ### Extending current approach to new application on FGSM attack and presentaing an alternative approach which uses activation function for NCM.
 'ours/AWS_Utilization.ipynb': For the FGSM experiment, activation function NCM experiment

 This extends the application of OOD detection using CoDIT to FGSM attacks.
+FGSM attacks are not easily detectable by traditional OOD detection methods.
+CoDIT offers much more robust detection for such attacks which may harm critical systems.
+Further, we implemented another non conformity measure, instead of the cross entropy loss, we use the activation of last layer of the network that has encoded the transformations.